Yanks' Voit needs knee surgery, giving chance for Jay Bruce - WHIZ News

 TAMPA, Fla.
 (AP) — Major league home run champion Luke Voit needs knee surgery to repair a partial meniscus tear, an injury that opened a New York Yankees roster spot for Jay Bruce on Saturday as a converted first baseman.

-Voit will not have any baseball activities for three weeks after the operation, manager Aaron Boone said.
+Voit will not have any baseball activities for three weeks after the operation on his left knee, manager Aaron Boone said.
 Voit is expected back in May.

 “Let’s have the surgery, see how the early days are and then we will be able to evaluate,” Boone said.